ARMmbed/mbed-os-5-docs/docs/reference/TensorFlow.md

 ### Interpreting the results

-The RespondToCommand method in [command_responder.cc](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/micro/examples/micro_speech/command_responder.cc) is called when a command a user speals has been recognised.
-Currently, this results in a line being printed to the serial port.
-Later in this guide, we will modify the code to display the result on the screen.
+The RespondToCommand method in [command_responder.cc](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/micro/examples/micro_speech/command_responder.cc) is called when a command has been recognized.
+This results in a line being printed to the serial port.

 ## Retrain the machine learning model